Saint Andrew Orthodox Christian Church: Church building

 With a rapidly growing parish, the Saint Andrew community sought land of their own in which to build a traditional Orthodox-style church.
 In 1999, the parish purchased its first real estate property at its current location.
 This same year, the Riverside City Council approved a three-phase construction plan consisting of a Fellowship Hall (Phase 1), a Church Temple (Phase 2), and a Christian Education Center (Phase 3).

 Construction of the Fellowship Hall was completed in 2002; it served as the interim worship center until the Church Temple was completed in 2011.
 In 2004 Saint Andrew acquired an additional three-acre lot adjacent to their current property.
 This acquisition more than doubled the size of the Saint Andrew campus and a major redesign of the building plans was enacted.
 The temple was modeled after the St. Catherine Church in Thessaloniki, Greece.

-Ground was broken on October 12, 2008, in a ceremony presided over by Bishops Joseph of Los Angeles and the West and Benjamin of San Francisco of the Orthodox Church of America.
+Ground was broken on October 12, 2008, in a ceremony presided over by Bishops Joseph of Los Angeles and the West and Benjamin Peterson of San Francisco of the Orthodox Church in America.

 The basic design of the church is a large cross within a square.
 Much marble stone is used, both on the inside and outside of the structure.
 The marble comes from seven different nations and over a dozen quarries.
 There are seven distinct domes, 74 arches, 14 barrel vaults, 16 groin vaults, 8 inverted convex ceiling domes and a central dome.